 There are several places along the bay where you can see these tides but this spot is one of the best and is very special.

-It was here that the highest tides ever at 53.6 feet were recorded on the Bay of Fundy.
+It was here at Burntcoat Head that the highest tides ever at 53.6 feet were recorded on the Bay of Fundy.
 The Guinness Book World Records declared in 1975 that this unique place on the bay has the highest tidal range in the world.
 The range at high tide swings between 47.5 and 53.6 feet.

 This is a great place to visit.
 You can literally walk on the ocean floor at low tide here.
 This is exactly what I did when I visited.
 It was an almost mystical experience.
 I didn't want to leave and I explored as much as I could.
 It was amazing.

 The rocks can be slippery so be careful and don't let the kids wander too far.
 There were folks walking on the mudflats during my visit.
 The mud is quite packed and they didn't seem to be having any issues.

 The tides can change quite quickly so always be aware of the tide schedule for your specific location on the Bay of Fundy.

 Burntcoat Head is located on the shores of the Bay of Fundy in the community of Noel on route 215 on the Glooscap Trail.
 It is about 1 hour from Halifax; 50 minutes from Truro; and, 50 minutes from Windsor.
 Check out the map below.

 This awesome spot can be considered a great day trip if you are in the Halifax, Windsor or Truro areas.
 These links will lead you to Trip Advisor which is my 'go to' place for accommodations.
 You'll see a map on these pages so use the 'zoom-in' if you wish to see what is available closer to Burntcoat Head in Noel.